Alkaline (basic) water

-What is the acid/base balance and why is it so important for our health?
+What is acid/base balance and why is it so important to our health?

 Our diet contains acid-forming and alkaline substances (bases).
 Good health requires a proper balance between acids and bases.
-We speak of a neutral pH value of the body (between 7.1 and 7.5).
-Because our contemporary diet often consists of too much meat, fats and sugar (acid-forming) and too few fruit and vegetables (alkalizing), the acid/base balance is chronically disturbed in many people.
+We then speak of a neutral pH of the body (between 7.1 and 7.5).
+Because our contemporary diet often consists of too much meat, fats and sugar (acid-forming) and not enough fruits and vegetables (alkalizing), in many people the acid/base balance is chronically disturbed.

-The body will always try to restore a disturbed balance by binding excess acids to minerals (e.g. calcium, magnesium, iron, lime, sodium and zinc) and neutralizing them.
-As long as there are sufficient basen-forming nutrients in the body, the excess acids stored in the connective and fatty tissue during the day can be drained through the kidneys, skin and lungs at night.
+The body will always try to restore an imbalance by binding excess acids to minerals (including calcium, magnesium, iron, calcium, sodium and zinc) and neutralizing them with them.
+As long as sufficient base-forming nutrients are present in the body, excess acids stored in connective and fatty tissues during the day can be eliminated through the kidneys, skin and lungs at night.

-If there are insufficient minerals in the diet, the mineral supply in the bones, skin and internal organs should be addressed.
-This will eventually lead to shortages.
-The body is eventually unable to correct the disturbed acid/base balance and becomes chronically acidic.
+If insufficient minerals are present in the diet, the mineral supply in the bones, skin and internal organs must be tapped.
+This causes deficiencies over time.
+The body eventually becomes unable to correct the disturbed acid/base balance and becomes chronically acidic.
 This is called acute acidosis.

-Acute acidosis can also be caused by other causes, such as poor nutrition, poor lung function (which retains too much carbon dioxide), a metabolic disorder (which causes too much acid produced, for example with diabetes) or a kidney abnormality (which causes too many basic, alkalizing substances to be excreted).
+Acute acidosis can also occur from other causes, such as poor nutrition, poor lung function (causing too much carbon dioxide to be retained), a metabolic disorder (causing too much acid to be produced, for example in diabetes) or a kidney abnormality (causing too much alkaline, alkalizing substances to be excreted).

-This form of acidosis is recognized and treated as such by the medical world.
-However, acidosis due to wrong nutrition does not.
-Therefore, many people with a disturbed acid/base balance suffer from health problems that could be easily remedied if the cause was known.
+This form of acidosis is recognized and treated as such by medical professionals.
+Acidosis due to improper diet, however, is not.
+Therefore, many people with disturbed acid/base balance suffer from health problems that could be easily remedied if the cause were known.

-A disturbed acid/base balance inevitably leads to a shortage of minerals.
-Health problems such as bone decalcification, osteoarthritis, rheumatism, gout, respiratory diseases, urinary tract, metabolic problems and a malfunctioning immune system are considered by many doctors to be inevitable age-related ailments and wear problems.
-Treatment usually focuses on symptom and pain relief and not on finding the cause and cure.
-A simple adjustment of the diet is usually not considered.
+A disturbed acid/base balance inevitably leads to a mineral deficiency.
+Resulting health problems such as osteoporosis, osteoarthritis, rheumatism, gout, respiratory and urinary tract disorders, metabolic problems and a malfunctioning immune system, are considered by many physicians to be inevitable ailments of old age and wear and tear.
+Treatment usually focuses on symptom and pain management rather than finding the cause and cure.
+Simple dietary modification is usually not considered.

-As early as the 15th century, the Swiss medical doctor Paracelsus stated that acidification of the body is the basis for all diseases.
-When the means of serious research were developed at the end of the 19th century, researchers quickly discovered that a prolonged disruption of the acid balance could indeed lead to all kinds of health problems.
+As early as the 15th century, the Swiss physician Paracelsus stated that acidification of the body is the basis for all diseases.
+By the end of the 19th century, when people had developed the means to do serious research into this, researchers soon discovered that a long-term disturbance of the acid balance can indeed lead to all kinds of health problems.

-Over the last 100 years, the problem of acidification has grown explosively.
-Environmental pollution, the unilateral use of fertilizers and the use of pesticides have caused our food chain to become increasingly soured.
-This has a direct negative effect on the functioning of our body.
-The changes in our diet, depleting of the food and deteriorating eating habits (too much meat, fat and sugar, too little fruit and vegetables) do the rest.
-As a result, a large part of the Western population suffers from a disturbed acid balance and therefore, apart from the negative effects of chronic obesity, experiences all kinds of health problems.
+Over the last hundred years, the problem of acidification has exploded.
+Environmental pollution, unilateral application of fertilizers and the use of pesticides have caused our food chain to become increasingly acidified.
+This has a direct negative effect on the functioning of our bodies.
+Changes in our diet, impoverished food and deteriorated eating habits (too much meat, fat and sugar, not enough fruits and vegetables) do the rest.
+As a result, a large portion of the Western population suffers from a disturbed acid balance and therefore, apart from the negative consequences of chronic obesity, experiences all kinds of health problems.

-Whether food is acid-forming or basing, has nothing to do with the taste of the food itself.
-A lemon tastes very acidic but has a basal-forming (alkalizing) effect because it stimulates the pancreas to neutralize acids by producing basic buffers.
-Sugar and foods to which a lot of sugar has been added have an acid-forming effect.
+Whether food is acidifying or alkalizing has nothing to do with the taste of the food itself.
+A lemon tastes very acidic but actually has an alkalizing effect because it stimulates the pancreas to neutralize acids by producing alkaline buffers.
+Sugar and foods with a lot of added sugar actually have an acid-forming effect.

-In general, meat (chicken to a lesser extent), fish, seafood, cereals, coffee, oil, alcoholic beverages and legumes are acidic, and the other fruits and vegetables are basen-forming.
-The list below provides a global overview of acidifying and alkalizing foods:
+In general, meat (chicken to a lesser extent), fish, seafood, grains, coffee, oil, alcoholic beverages and legumes are acidifying, and the remaining fruits and vegetables are alkalizing.
+The list below gives a rough overview of acidifying and alkalizing foods:

-- Vegetables: eggplant, broccoli, mushrooms, garlic, asparage, watercress, chicory, cabbage, carrot, cauliflower, celery, cucumber, lettuce, endive, alfalfa, spirulina (alg), chlorella (alg), kohlrabi;
+- Vegetables: eggplant, broccoli, mushrooms, garlic, asparagus, watercress, chicory, cabbage, carrot, cauliflower, celery, cucumber, lettuce, endive, alfalfa, spirulina (algae), chlorella (algae), kohlrabi;

-- Fruit: strawberries, apples, apricots, avocados, bananas, blackcurrants, cherries, red currants, dates, grapes, grapes, grapes, melons, nectarines, oranges, lemons, peaches, pears, pineapple, raspberries, tomatoes;
+- Fruits: strawberries, apples, apricots, avocados, bananas, black currants, cherries, red currants, dates, grapes, grapefruits, melons, nectarines, oranges, lemons, peaches, pears, pineapples, raspberries, tomatoes;

-- Protein: free-range eggs, fat-free cottage cheese, chicken breast, organic yoghurt, almonds, tofu, sunflower seeds;
+- Protein: free-range eggs, fat-free cottage cheese, chicken breast, organic yogurt, almonds, tofu, sunflower seeds;

-- Herbs: cinnamon, curry, ginger, mustard, chilli, sea salt, miso, all green herbs;
+- Spices: cinnamon, curry, ginger, mustard, chili pepper, sea salt, miso, all green spices;

-- Beverages: mineral water (non-carbonated), freshly squeezed fruit juice, unpasteurized milk, fresh vegetable juices, all kinds of tea.
+- Beverages: mineral water (non-carbonated), fresh-pressed fruit juice, unpasteurized milk, fresh vegetable juices, all types of tea.

 - Fats and oils: avocado oil, corn oil, olive oil, flaxseed oil, sesame oil, sunflower oil;

-- Cereals: rice or whole-wheat waffles, maize, rice, rye, wheat;
+- Cereals: rice or whole grain wafers, corn, rice, rye, wheat;

 - Nuts: cashews, peanuts, peanut butter, walnuts, pecans;